CaptainSapphire/PH-s-Blog/README.md

 # PH-s-Blog
-A blog for my data science journey.
+Welcome!
+This is my blog, to log my educational/academic journey as a data science major.